andycranston/hs100110-modbusgw/README.md

-# TP-Link HS100 and HS110 Mosbus Gateway
+# TP-Link HS100 and HS110 Modbus Gateway

 Python code to implement a Modbus gateway to allow SCADA (Supervisory Control and Data Aquisition) systems to read the on/off status of TP-Link